vanHeemstraSystems/web-sequence-diagrams-headstart/containers/js-sequence-diagrams/README.md

 Note: to create such a ```package-lock.json``` file, run ```npm install``` in the root directory and the file will be automatically generated.
 Make sure to commit this file to your source code repository (here: Github).

+- SQLite is currently only compatible with node and npm at sqlite3@5.0.0.
+Hence why this is a ***fixed*** version in package.json.
+Newer versions cause errors.

 ## Building your image

 Go to the directory that has your Dockerfile and run the following command to build the Docker image.
 The -t flag lets you tag your image so it's easier to find later using the docker images command: